mateo-morales-garcia-gamecoderstudios/aws-sam-net-react-homework/client/README.md

 ## Data Fetching

 There are multiple ways to fetch data in your application.
-You can use TanStack Query to fetch data from a server.
-But you can also use the `loader` functionality built into TanStack Router to load the data for a route before it's rendered.
+You can use the `loader` functionality built into TanStack Router to load the data for a route before it's rendered.

 For example: